 Drexel University, School of Public Health Friends Center (Philadelphia, PA)

-John A. Rich is Professor and Chair of Health Management and Policy at the Drexel University School of Public Health.
+John A. Rich is Professor of Health Management and Policy at the Drexel University School of Public Health, where he also directs the Center for Nonviolence and Social Justice.
 He has been a leader in the field of public health, and his work focuses on serving one of the nation’s most ignored and underserved populations—African-American men in urban settings.

 Prior to Drexel University, Rich served as the medical director of the Boston Public Health Commission.
 As a primary care doctor at Boston Medical Center, Rich created the Young Men’s Health Clinic and initiated the Boston HealthCREW, a program to train inner city young men to become peer health educators who focus on the health of men and boys in their communities.